Editorial standards and content authenticity

 - Trustworthiness.
 Independence disclaimer, sponsor firewall, correction policy, named contact for complaints.

 - Helpful first.
 Articles are written to help practitioners, not to rank for keywords.
-We do not stuff, cloak, or auto-generate.
+We do not stuff, cloak, or auto-generate at scale.

 What we will not publish

-- AI-generated content at scale, with no human editorial oversight.
+- Scaled content with no human editorial oversight.

 - Sponsored content disguised as editorial.
 See disclosure policy.